61st Berlin International Film Festival

-The 61st annual Berlin International Film Festival was held from 10 to 20 February 2011, with actress Isabella Rossellini as the President of the Jury.
+The 61st annual Berlin International Film Festival was held from 10 to 20 February 2011, with actress Isabella Rossellini as the president of the jury.
 The Coen Brothers film True Grit opened the festival.
 300,000 tickets were sold in total during the event, to 20,000 attendees from 116 countries, including 3900 members of the press.

+The Golden Bear was awarded to the Iranian film A Separation, directed by Asghar Farhadi, which also served as the closing film at the festival.
 German actor Armin Mueller-Stahl received the Honorary Golden Bear for lifetime achievement.

-The Golden Bear for Best Film went to the Iranian film Nader and Simin, A Separation, directed by Asghar Farhadi, which also served as the closing film at the festival.
+Juries

-Competition
+Main Competition

-Jury

 The following people were announced as being on the jury for the festival: